Latest Updates and Information

 Board of Directors

-OPALCO Board meetings are scheduled the third Thursday of each month on a schedule that rotates between islands.
-OPALCO members are welcome at board meetings.
-Agendas (with location and time information) are posted one week in advance of each meeting.
+Dauciunas and Hall retain their board seats in 2014 election.
+OPALCO Board meetings are scheduled the third Thursday of each month and members are welcome.
+Meeting agendas and board packets are usually posted on the Friday in advance of each meeting.

 Join OPALCO's Team!

 OPALCO provides a supportive and healthy workplace with generous pay, benefits and training opportunities.
-Living in the San Juan Islands is a rural ideal with bountiful natural beauty, cultural richness and abundant access to recreational activities.
 Keep your eye on our website for job openings and consider joining our co-op family.
+Current openings: Head Accountant, GIS Technician, Member Service Engineer, Software Specialist.

 OPALCO is a non-profit, member-owned electric cooperative that distributes electricity to 20 islands in the Salish Sea archipelago and employs approximately 50 people in San Juan County.
 The Co-op is governed by a seven-member board of directors who are elected by a vote of the members each year at the annual meeting.